Cool-Stuff-Forever/QuickSortWave/README.md

 # QuickSortWave
-This is a really useful project.
-Our main goal is to make a simple service that will be able to organise files and folders by changing their names.
+QuickSortWave is a powerful yet simple tool designed to help you organize your digital workspace.
+It ensures everything stays in order by renaming and categorizing files and folders.

 ## Schematic structure
 ***link***